valory-xyz/open-autonomy/docs/simple_abci.md

 Recall that, from the point of view of the developer, the application FSM is replicated transparently in all the AEAs.
 The developer can simply focus on developing the FSM as if it were being executed in a single machine, and the underlying consensus layer will handle the replication mechanism across different machines.

 The `valory/simple_abci` skill is the main component of the {{abci_app}}.
-It implements the FSM rounds and behaviours associated to each state.
-Below we discuss the rounds and behaviours associated to each state.
+In general terms, the developer should put the focus on the four action points below:

+1. Implement the `Rounds`, `Behaviours` and `Payloads` associated with each FSM state.
+2. Implement the `AbciApp` class.
+3. Implement the `AbstractRoundBehaviour` class.

+Below we discuss these points in detail for the case of the Simple {{abci_app}}.

-## Implementation of State Rounds and Behaviours
+## Implementation of the Rounds, Behaviours and Payloads for Each State

-The main files to take into account are:
+The main modules to take into account in this development step are:

 - `behaviours.py`: Contains the implementation of the behaviours to be executed at each state of the FSM.
 Each behaviour is one-to-one associated to a round.
-It also contains the `SimpleAbciConsensusBehaviour` class, which can be thought as the "main" class for the skill behaviour.
+It also contains the `SimpleAbciConsensusBehaviour` class, which can be thought as the "main" class for the skill behaviour, and will be discussed in a separate section below.
 - `rounds.py`: Contains the implementation of the rounds associated to each state and the shared `PeriodState`.
-It also contains the declaration of the FSM events, and the `SimpleAbciApp` which defines the transition function of the FSM.
+It also contains the declaration of the FSM events, and the `SimpleAbciApp` which defines the transition function of the FSM, which will be also discussed in a separate section.
+- `payloads.py`:

 ### `RegistrationRound` and `RegistrationBehaviour`

-The `RegistrationRound` and `RegistrationBehaviour` are the round and behaviour associated to the start state of the application FSM.
+The `RegistrationRound` and `RegistrationBehaviour` are the round and behaviour classes associated to the start state of the application FSM.
 The hierarchy diagram for the `RegistrationRound` is depicted below:

 <figure markdown>
 <div class="mermaid">